Crypto-PPML/Crypto-PPML.github.io/2021/index.markdown

 **Submission site:**
+The submission site is available [here](https://secure.iacr.org/websubrev/ppml2021/submit/)

 **Submission deadline:**
-Thursday, July 15th, 2021, 11:59pm EST.
+Thursday, July 22nd, 2021, 11:59pm EST.

 **Notifications:**
-Wednesday, July 28th, 2021.
+Sunday, August 1st, 2021.

 Submissions must comply with the following rules:
 - We encourage submitting full papers.
 Abstracts can also be provided.
 - Submissions must be non-anonymous and must clearly specify which author will give the talk.
 - The submission should provide sufficient detail to explain what the talk will be about.
 - As the workshop does not have formal proceedings, we accept contributed talk proposals which correspond to papers that are under submission or already published elsewhere (parallel submissions are allowed).